India

 You will drive to Jaipur (approximately 4 hours, excluding stops).

-During your stay in the Pink City, you will visit the Fort-Palace at Amber (a UNESCO World Heritage Site).
-You will be taken to the excellent Anokhi Museum of Hand Printing for a private and interactive block printing demonstration with a curator.
+The next morning, you will visit the Fort-Palace at Amber (a UNESCO World Heritage Site).
+You will then be taken to the excellent Anokhi Museum of Hand Printing for a private and interactive block printing demonstration with a curator.
 You will then drive to a private farmhouse abutting the forest (approximately 30 minutes, excluding stops) to interact with the farm’s resident elephants.

 Note: Peirce & Leslie is very careful that all participants in the travel ecosphere (including animals) are treated well.
 We therefore do not support any activities which involve animals unless we are satisfied, they are well cared for.